microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Nullable.

 ### [Get-MgPrivilegedRoleAssignmentRoleInfoSetting](Get-MgPrivilegedRoleAssignmentRoleInfoSetting.md)
-Retrieve the role settings for the given role.
+The settings for this role.
-A privilegedRoleSettings object will be returned.
+Read-only.
+Nullable.

 ### [Get-MgPrivilegedRoleAssignmentRoleInfoSummary](Get-MgPrivilegedRoleAssignmentRoleInfoSummary.md)
-Retrieve the properties and relationships of privilegedRoleSummary object.
+The summary information for this role.
+Read-only.
+Nullable.

 ### [Get-MgPrivilegedRoleRoleAssignment](Get-MgPrivilegedRoleRoleAssignment.md)
 Retrieve the properties and relationships of privilegedRoleAssignment object.

 ### [Get-MgPrivilegedRoleSetting](Get-MgPrivilegedRoleSetting.md)
-Retrieve the role settings for the given role.
+The settings for this role.
-A privilegedRoleSettings object will be returned.
+Read-only.
+Nullable.

 ### [Get-MgPrivilegedRoleSummary](Get-MgPrivilegedRoleSummary.md)
-Retrieve the properties and relationships of privilegedRoleSummary object.
+The summary information for this role.
+Read-only.
+Nullable.

 ### [Get-MgProgram](Get-MgProgram.md)
 Get entity from programs by key